Siphon880gh/devbrain/No Code Low Code - CMS, Wordpress, Webflow, Framer, Versoly, etc/_CMS - Wordpress/Migration/Migrate in (import in).md

 ![](nYGriDW.png)

 You may need to grant all tables to a database user.
-Refer to [[_ Wordpress PRIMER]] which includes the SQL command to do so (CloudPanel isn't matured enough to handle specific privileges of database users)
+Refer to [[_ Wordpress PRIMER (Includes Setup)]] which includes the SQL command to do so (CloudPanel isn't matured enough to handle specific privileges of database users)

 ---